pleskunov/slstatus/README.md

   loaded.
 - For volume percentage on FreeBSD, `sndio` must be installed.

-In addition, you will need to install the scripts from `custom-modules` to your `$PATH`, [lm_sensors](https://hwmon.wiki.kernel.org/lm_sensors) and [Roboto Mono Nerd Fonts](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/RobotoMono) family installed.
+In addition, you will need to install the scripts from `custom-modules` to your `$PATH`, [lm_sensors](https://hwmon.wiki.kernel.org/lm_sensors) and a patched font, for example [Roboto Mono Nerd Fonts](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/RobotoMono) family.

 ## Installation
 ```bash